Alexander Heinle

 People Ops, People Operations, or POPs – any of these three words might sound familiar to you.
 Think it's a "cool" replacement for HR?
-Not exactly!

 The term "People Operations" was coined in 2006 under the leadership of Lazlo Bock, former Google SVP of People Operations.
 He also wrote a best-selling book about his work, candidate experience, and People Ops at Google - "Work Rules!".